soasis/text/documentation/source/design/error handling/error handler anatomy.rst

 Third Parameter
 ---------------

-The third parameter is a contiguous range of inputs that were read.
-Typically, this is a ``ztd::span`` handed to you, or something that can construct a ``ztd::span`` or either code units or code points (whatever the input type has).
-This is useful for ``input_range``\ s and ``input_iterator``\ s where it is impossible to guarantee a value can be re-read, as is the case `with istream_iterator <https://en.cppreference.com/w/cpp/iterator/istream_iterator>`_ and other I/O-style iterators and ranges.
+The third parameter is a contiguous range of input values that were read.
+Typically, this is a ``ztd::span`` handed to you, or something that can construct a ``ztd::span`` or either code units or code points (whatever the output type has).
+This is useful for ``input_range``\ s and ``input_iterator``\ s where it is impossible to guarantee a value can be written, as is the case `with istream_iterator <https://en.cppreference.com/w/cpp/iterator/istream_iterator>`_ and other I/O-style iterators and ranges.

-This is useful for grabbing any unused-but-read input data, and storing it for later.
-For example, reading from a network buffer where the network still has more data means that getting a :doc:`ztd::text::encoding_error::incomplete_sequence </api/encoding_error>` is not **really** an error.
-It just means to save what has not been read yet, change the buffer pointer to leave those characters in the right place, and try again.
-This can also be done a little bit easier by utilizing the :doc:`ztd::text::incomplete_handler </api/error handlers/incomplete_handler>`.

 Fourth Parameter
 ----------------

-The fourth parameter is a contiguous range of outputs that were read.
-Typically, this is a ``ztd::span`` handed to you, or something that can construct a ``ztd::span`` or either code units or code points (whatever the output type has).
-This is useful for ``output_range``\ s and ``output_iterator``\ s where it is impossible to guarantee a value can be written, as is the case `with ostream_iterator <https://en.cppreference.com/w/cpp/iterator/ostream_iterator>`_ and other I/O-style iterators and ranges.
-It is also **very** important for when someone does bulk-buffered writes, since multiple writes are not guaranteed to fit within the given :doc:`ztd::text::max_code_points_v </api/max_code_points>` or :doc:`ztd::text::max_code_units_v </api/max_code_units>` for a specific encoding.
+The fourth parameter is a contiguous range of output values that were almost written to the output, but could not be because the output has no more room left.
+Typically, this is a ``ztd::span`` handed to you, or something that can construct a ``ztd::span`` or either code units or code points (whatever the input type has).
+This is particularly useful for ``output_range``\ s and ``output_iterator``\ s where there is no way to guarantee all characters will be successfully written, as is the case `with ostream_iterator <https://en.cppreference.com/w/cpp/iterator/ostream_iterator>`_ and other I/O-style iterators and ranges.

+The fourth parameter is only ever filled out if the error returned is :doc:`ztd::text::encoding_error::insufficient_output </api/encoding_error>`.
+It is **very** important for when someone does bulk-buffered writes, since multiple writes are not guaranteed to fit within the given :doc:`ztd::text::max_code_points_v </api/max_code_points>` or :doc:`ztd::text::max_code_units_v </api/max_code_units>` for a specific encoding.
 (They only represent the maximum for a single, atomic operation.)

 This is useful for grabbing any would-be-written output data, and storing it for later / completing it.
 For example, writing to a smaller, contiguous buffer for delivery and looping around that buffer can be faster, but it runs the risk of partial reads/writes on the boundaries of said smaller, contiguous buffer.